rubenafo/wp-d3/trunk/readme.txt

 == Frequently Asked Questions ==
 1. Is it possible to execute javascript code different than D3 one?
    Technically you can use any .js file in your code if you upload it to the Wordpress' Media Library and then copy its URL to the Wp-D3 "Includes" dialog.
-   This plugin is designed with D3 in mind so any extra libs are not guaranteed to work.
+   This plugin is designed with D3 in mind so any extra charting libs are not guaranteed to work.
 2. What about including remote javascript files (i.e. hosted in another server)?
-   Current browsers dont allow the reference of javascript code hosted in a machine different of the localhost due to security concerns so this is not a limitation of the Wp-D3 plugin.
+   Browsers don't allow the reference of javascript code hosted in a machine different of the localhost due to security concerns so this is not a limitation of the Wp-D3 plugin itself.

 == Upgrade Notice ==
 = 1.0 =